 Place beans in a flat pan suitable for braising.
 Scatter the garlic over the beans.

 Season with salt, pepper, thyme, and brown sugar.
-Cover with the tomatoes, pour the wine around the edge of the pan.
+Cover with the canned tomatoes, and pour the wine around the edge of the pan.

 Stir gently to combine ingredients.